 What kind of work can I expect on a SBFC trip?

 When you sign up to volunteer with the SBFC you are actually a Forest Service volunteer.
 As such you will sign the Job Hazard Analysis and be covered under the Forest Service workers compensation program if you are injured.
 As a Forest Service volunteer you're also expected to put in an 8 hour workday while on trips.
-Trail maintenance projects involve use of primitive tools such as cross-cut saws, axes, Pulaskis, hand saws, shovels and loppers, which you will be trained for and supervised by a SBFC project crew-leader.
-Weeds projects involve hand pulling weeds, dead heading weeds, and spraying weeds with supervision.
-There are a variety of tasks on each trip and we encourage volunteers to take turns and try all of them.
+Most of our trail maintenance projects involve the use of primitive tools such as cross-cut saws, axes, Pulaskis, hand saws, shovels and loppers.
+Your SBFC crew-leader will show you how to properly use the tools to accomplish the work up to USFS standards.
 Volunteers are also expected to help out with camp chores such as cooking and cleanup.

 What kind of supervision will we have on a project?

-A SBFC crew-leader will be assigned to lead and train you on your project, and will be with your group for the duration of the trip.
-Our crew-leaders are USFS trained and are highly experienced in trail maintenance, backcountry first aid and safety, bear safety, Leave no Trace ethics, and are knowledgeable about the area you'll be working in.
+A SBFC crew-leader will lead and train you on for the duration of your project.
+Sometimes, USFS personnel will assist with leading the work project as well, depending on availability.
+Our crew-leaders are USFS crosscut certified and are highly experienced in trail maintenance.
+SBFC crew-leaders have received in-depth training in safety protocols for camping in bear country, Leave No Trace ethics, and are knowledgeable about the area that you'll be working in.

 What kind of safety protocols does the Foundation have for trips?

-The safety of our volunteers is the highest priority on our trips.
-All volunteers undergo two major safety trainings during the trip, as well as daily safety briefings, which include proper use of Personal Protective Equipment, backcountry safety, and tool use.
-SBFC trips check in via radio with the Forest Service every day and are in regular communication about any hazards such as weather or fire.
-In addition crew-leaders carry satellite emergency transceivers to check in or summon help in the case of a radio malfunction.
+Prior to each project, the local USFS dispatch center receives an administrative tracking form which indicates the exact location of camp, work, and a helicopter evacuation zone.
+SBFC crew leaders will check in via radio with the Forest Service every day, twice a day, and are in regular communication about any hazards such as weather or fire.
+Crew-leaders carry satellite emergency transceivers to check in or summon help in the case of a radio malfunction.